Turnout

 Essential Documentation for GERD VA Claims

-Filing a can feel overwhelming, but you are not alone in this journey.
+Filing a claim can feel overwhelming, but you are not alone in this journey.
 To help you through this process, it’s essential to gather the right documentation.
 Here are the key items you should consider:

-• A linking your condition to .
+• A statement linking your condition to service.

 • Any pertinent service records that may bolster your request.